gyorilab/emmaa/doc/architecture.rst

 metadata with each Statement: the date at which it was created, and the search terms which are associated with it.

+These functionalities are implemented in the :py:mod:`emmaa.readers.aws_reader` module.

 Automated incremental assembly
 ------------------------------